panda3d/panda3d-docs/programming/directgui/directscrolledframe.rst

 :ref:`DirectScrollBars <directscrollbar>` on the right and bottom of the frame.
 DirectScrolledFrame is available beginning with Panda3D version 1.1.

 The ``frameSize`` parameter controls the size and placement of the visible, onscreen frame; use the ``canvasSize`` parameter to control the size of the larger virtual canvas.

-You can then parent any widgets you like to the NodePath returned by ``myFrame.getCanvas()``.
-The DirectGui items you attach to this canvas NodePath will be visible through the small window;
-you should position them within the virtual canvas using values within the coordinate range you established via the ``canvasSize`` parameter.
+You can then parent any widgets you like to the NodePath returned by :meth:`myFrame.getCanvas() <direct.gui.DirectScrolledFrame.DirectScrolledFrame.getCanvas>` The DirectGui items you attach to this canvas NodePath will be visible through the small window; you should position them within the virtual canvas using values within the coordinate range you established via the ``canvasSize`` parameter.

 By default, the scroll bars are automatically created with the DirectScrolledFrame and will be hidden automatically when they are not needed (that is, if the virtual frame size is equal to or smaller than the onscreen frame size).
 You can adjust either frame size at runtime and the scroll bars will automatically adjust as needed.
-If you would prefer to manage the scroll bars yourself, you can set one or both of ``manageScrollBars`` and
-``autoHideScrollBars`` to False.
+If you would prefer to manage the scroll bars yourself, you can set one or both of ``manageScrollBars`` and ``autoHideScrollBars`` to False.

 ========================================================= ========================================================================================================== ====================================================